AkashChatterjee/easy-ses/README.md

 ### What is this repository for? ###

-A simple controller-service combination that enables a user to quickly start sending dynamic HTML emails via AWS SES.
+A microservice that provides a simple REST API endpoint to send dynamic HTML emails via AWS SES (asynchronously).

 ### Prerequisites ###